Online Convex Optimization with Memory and Limited Predictions: Introduction

 Motivated by these limitations in the existing works, we study the problem of OCO with memory and limited (i.e., partial) predictions.
-Specifically, we consider the scenario that at each time step, the decision maker is allowed to only query a {\it limited number of points} and obtain potentially {\it noisy predictions} of the cost functions from a finite-length prediction window at these points, and the incurred cost has a {\it long-term dependency} on the past decisions.
-Studying the partial prediction setting is natural since it indeed corresponds to the partial (i.e., bandit) information setting that has been widely studied in the classic OCO framework (without memory or prediction) as we described above.
-Our approaches and contributions are summarized as follows.
+At each time step, the decision maker is allowed to only query a {\it limited number of points} and obtain potentially {\it noisy predictions} of the cost functions from a finite-length prediction window at these points, and the incurred cost has a {\it long-term dependency} on the past decisions.
+Focusing on this partial (or bandit) prediction setting is crucial as it reflects many practical applications where the full cost function or its gradient is unavailable.
+For instance, when interacting with a complex physical system, a proprietary software, or a black-box simulator, it is often impossible or computationally prohibitive to determine the underlying mathematical model \cite{nesterov2017random,balasubramanian2022zeroth}.
+Instead, the decision-maker can only perform queries by inputting a set or sequence of actions and observing the resulting cost.
+Such “query-and-observe” interaction precisely corresponds to the bandit feedback model studied in classic OCO problems \cite{flaxman2005online,hazan2014bandit}.
+We summarize our approaches and contributions.

-$\bullet$ {\bf Algorithm Design and Regret Analysis.} In Section~\ref{sec:algorithm design}, we propose an algorithm (Algorithm~\ref{alg:two point feedback}) to solve the problem of OCO with memory and limited predictions.
-Our algorithm extends that in \cite{li2020online} for full information setting to the partial information setting when receiving the predictions.
+$\bullet$ {\bf Algorithm Design and Regret Analysis.} In Section~\ref{sec:algorithm design}, we give an algorithm (Algorithm~\ref{alg:two point feedback}) to solve the problem of OCO with memory and limited predictions.
+Our algorithm extends that in \cite{li2020online} for the full information setting to the partial information setting when making the predictions.
 We prove in Section~\ref{sec:regret analysis} that the algorithm enjoys a dynamic regret that decays exponentially with the length of the prediction window and matches the dynamic regret of the algorithm in \cite{li2020online}.
 Our algorithm contains two general subroutines that can be applied to solve wider classes of problems as we describe next.

-$\bullet$ {\bf OCO with Memory and Bandit feedback.} The first subroutine of Algorithm~\ref{alg:two point feedback} can be applied to the general OCO problem with memory and bandit feedback.
-We show in Theorem~\ref{thm:initial regret bound} our algorithm achieves a dynamic regret of $\tilde{\CO}(\sqrt{T})$, where $\CO(\cdot)$ hides logarithmic factors in $T$.
-Our dynamic regret matches that of the algorithm proposed in \cite{zhao2022non} for OCO with memory and full information of cost functions (up to logarithmic factors in $T$).
+$\bullet$ {\bf OCO with Memory and Bandit feedback.} The first subroutine of Algorithm~\ref{alg:two point feedback} can be applied to general OCO with memory and bandit feedback.
+We show in Theorem~\ref{thm:initial regret bound} our algorithm achieves a $\sqrt{TV_T}$-dynamic regret, where $V_T$ is the variation length of the optimal solution.
+Our dynamic regret matches that of the algorithm in \cite{zhao2022non} for OCO with memory and full information of cost functions (up to logarithmic factors in $T$).